 - Young tribal girls girls are sold as sex worker, house maids - House maids are often brutally beaten by the owners - Housemaids are sexually exploited the owners - Housemaids live in very inhuman conditions.
 They are not paid salary or any other remuneration - These pockets are also the Maoist war zones of Jharkhand. - They are mostly treated as slaves.

-• In the neighouring states Haryana they are sold as brides.(in Haryana, number of unmarried men is increasing due to reducing proporstaion of Female in Female : Male ration
+In the neighouring states Harvana they are sold as brides.(in Haryana, number of unmarried men increasing due reducing to proporstaion of Female in Female: Male ration

 REASONS

 Poverty: